-49°S, 52.5°E and 45.5°S, 38.5°W and 52.5°S; for Kerguelen, Crozet and South Georgia 281 respectively.
-The coordinates of each location upstream of the bloom are $66^{\circ}E$ and $48^{\circ}S$.
-282 45.5°E and 46.5°S, 49.5°W and 52.5°S (cf. Park et al. [2008] their figure 11, Pollard et al. 283 [2009] their figure 1, and Korb et al. [2004] their figure 1, for schematic positioning of the 284 ACC around Kerguelen, Crozet and South Georgia respectively).
-In this paper, a bloom 285 is defined by chl-a concentrations higher than 0.5 mg m^{-3} , as it is consistently higher 286 than chl-a outside of each islands typical bloom regions [Comiso et al., 1993; Moore and 287 Abbott, 2000].
-Also, when 0.5 mg m-3 of chl-a is exceeded in Figure 3, it occurs on a 288 steep gradient from one month to the next, indicating the start of a bloom.
-Addition-289 ally this concentration is low enough to avoid complications with double peaks in chl-a 290 associated with South Georgia, as can be seen in Figure 3c.
-South Georgia is a region 291 that frequently has two bloom peaks per year [Borrione and Schlitzer, 2013], however it 292 is outside of the scope of this work to analyze peak bloom events.
-Therefore, in order 293 to focus on inter-annual rather than inter-seasonal variability, we consider the average 294 chl-a concentration over the bloom period.
-The error bars in Figure 3 are 1 standard 295 deviation in chl-a for each month, over the ten year period.
-The size of the error bars is 296 an indication of the seasonality across the regions and annual cycles.
-South Georgia in 297 particular, has large error bars which is due to the range in magnitude of annual blooms.
-298 For instance, the average chl-a for January over 1998 - 2007 is $<1 \text{ mg m}^{-3}$, however in 299 January of 2002, the concentration was as high as 15 mg m^{-3} [Korb and Whitehouse, 2004].
-300 and MLD curves we see that the bloom is likely triggered by the onset of a shallowing mixed layer [Venables and Moore, 2010].
+Figure 1a is a 10 year average of satellite-derived sea surface chl a concentrations in November, over 1998-2007.
+The islands of interest are highlighted by black boxes, from which it is clear that these island blooms can be more than double the magnitude of productivity anywhere else in the Southern Ocean.
+Figure 3 is the decadal monthly averages, of surface chl a concentration, for a single location inside, and a single location outside of the bloom sites for each island.
+Each location was selected arbitrarily based on persistence either inside or outside (upstream of the ACC) of the annual bloom.
+The latitude and longitude coordinates of each location inside the bloom are 72°E and 49°S, 52.5°E and 45.5°S, and 38.5°W and 52.5°S for Kerguelen, Crozet, and South Georgia, respectively.
+The coordinates of each location upstream of the bloom are 66°E and 48°S, 45.5°E and 46.5°S, and 49.5°W and 52.5°S (cf. Park et al. [2008a, 2008b, Figure 11], Pollard et al. [2009, Figure 1], and Korb et al. [2004, Figure 1], for schematic positioning of the ACC around Kerguelen, Crozet and South Georgia respectively).
+In this paper, a bloom is defined by chl a concentrations higher than 0.5 mg m-3, as it is consistently higher than chl a outside of each islands typical bloom regions [Comiso et al., 1993; Moore and Abbott, 2000].
+Also, when 0.5 mg m-3 of chl a is exceeded in Figure 3, it occurs on a steep gradient from 1 month to the next, indicating the start of a bloom.
+Additionally, this concentration is low enough to avoid complications with double peaks in chl a associated with South Georgia, as can be seen in Figure 3c.
+South Georgia is a region that frequently has two bloom peaks per year [Borrione and Schlitzer, 2013]; however, it is outside of the scope of this work to analyze peak bloom events.
+Therefore, in order to focus on inter-annual rather than inter-seasonal variability, we consider the average chl a concentration over the bloom period.
+The error bars in Figure 3 are 1 standard deviation in chl a for each month, over the 10 year period.
+The size of the error bars is an indication of the seasonality across the regions and annual cycles.
+South Georgia, in particular, has large error bars which are due to the range in magnitude of annual blooms.
+For instance, the average chl a for January over 1998-2007 is <1 mg m-3, however, in January of 2002, the concentration was as high as 15 mg m-3 [Korb and Whitehouse, 2004].

+Figure 3 also includes the averaged (decadal) monthly mixed layer depth (MLD) in the "bloom" site for each island, calculated online in the NEMO model.
+Comparing the bloom and MLD curves, we see that the bloom is likely triggered by the onset of a shallowing mixed layer [Venables and Moore, 2010].
 The MLD, specifically its role in terminating the blooms, is considered in further detail in the discussion.

-Figure 3 also includes the averaged (decadal) monthly mixed layer depth (MLD) in the bloom' site for each island, calculated online in the NEMO model.
-Comparing the bloom